project-sunbird/sunbird.org-docs/developer-docs/installation/sync_org.md

 ## Overview

-In Sunbird, all write operations (transfer from data from CPU to a Memory Unit), are done in Cassandra and read operations (reading data from Memory Unit) are done through Elasticsearch.
-After write operations are completed in Cassandra, the data is written asynchronously into Elasticsearch.
+In Sunbird, all transfers of data from CPU to a Memory Unit (all write operations) are done in Cassandra and all read operations (reading data from a Memory Unit) are done through Elasticsearch.
+Currently, after write operations are completed in Cassandra, the data is written asynchronously into Elasticsearch.
-On running a  Cassandra migration all organisation data such as Organization External ID, Organization is affected.
+On running a  Cassandra migration all organisation data such as Organization External ID, Organization are affected.
 This document describes the script that can be run to sync organisation's data from Cassandra to Elasticsearch.

 ## Prerequisites